 He wasn’t satisfied with how she’d written it, so hired me.

 3. Do My Own Research

-I always check historical facts my client has given me, even if they swear they’re right.
+I always check historical facts you give me, even if you swear they’re right.
 It’s amazing how our memory can play tricks on us.

 We can be so sure of when/how/why a certain event occurred, then find out we’re wrong.

-Or if I’m writing a certain scene from the past, especially if it takes place in a public arena, and the client’s memory is hazy, I’ll do some research to fill in the gaps.
+Or if I’m writing a certain scene from the past, especially if it takes place in a public arena, and your memory is hazy, I’ll do some research to fill in the gaps.

 What were the surroundings like?
 Who else would have been present and what else happened?
 What were the sight, smells and sounds?